Viridia Capital

 Signal Validation & Confluence Scoring

-Owned by Engineer 2, directed by Senior Quant.
+Owned by Senior Quant.
 The goal is not noise filtering — it's scoring the strength of agreement across all signal sources so L3 knows how aggressively to size and structure the trade.
+Implementation should remain contract-driven from L1 signal schemas so VCSE, scanner, and Vol Engine sources can be added without rewiring the scoring model.

 Why L2 matters even at low volume: A signal from VCSE alone with P_inflection = 0.70 is interesting.
 The same VCSE signal combined with a scanner breakout and vol expansion might score 0.88.
 L2 combines these into a single confluence score that directly drives position sizing in L3.
 It also checks compatibility: a VCSE bearish signal combined with a bullish scanner setup flags a contradiction worth investigating before committing capital.